sitetester/scala-http-framework/README.md

 Based on Java sockets, Http Server is started on configured port.
 It handles each client in separate thread.

-There is framework library added.
+There is a framework library inside.
 It parses plain HTTP request from CURL.

 Features:
 - Routes are based on custom ScalaRoute class